cujojs/when/docs/api.md

 ### `fn.bind()`

-When the same function will be called through `fn.call()` or `fn.apply()` on multiple places, it might be interesting to create a wrapper function, that has promise-awareness and exposes the same behavior as the original function.
+When the same function will be called through `fn.call()` or `fn.apply()` on multiple places, it might be interesting to create a wrapper function that has promise-awareness and exposes the same behavior as the original function.
 That's what `fn.bind()` does: It takes a normal function and returns a new, promise-aware version of it.
 As `Function.prototype.bind`, it makes partial application of any additional arguments.

 ```js
 var fn, when;